 Successive local government administrations have either initiated or proposed a population policy, most recently in 2019 when a Trinidadian consulting company was hired to produce a report and policy.

-Various policies have been put in place with the goal of reducing the need for migrant workers and encouraging the hiring and empowerment of Belongers, however the Government’s lack of serious investment in education hinders this goal.
+Various policies have been put in place with the goal of reducing the need for migrant workers and encouraging the hiring and empowerment of Belongers.
+However, the lack of serious investment by Government administrations over the years hinders this goal.